 While in Tennessee, Bob purchased three additional cabins.
 Not knowing what to do with all these cabins he talked with a long time Oakland resident and historian.
 She suggested that due to the fact the town of Oakland was once named Independence, that he put the cabins up in a village setting and call it Independence Pioneer Village.
 This is how the village has grown to what you can see today.

 Please feel free to contact us about any events listed on this site as well as to reserve the Village for your own private event.
+Cabins can also be rented as well.
+Contact us for more information.

 Independence Pioneer Village